dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 }
 ```

-- The reboot function will be reviewed in detail in the Coding section below.
-The reboot function is called from the ghost handler in module2e for each ghost
-ip in the registry, and this is intially done in a serial fashion.
-Once the code is refactored to do this in parallel using batch processing (ThreadPoolExecutor),
-it will need to be tested with a valid instance_id that has not been cached yet by AWS.
-The details of this testing will be presented in Part4b

-- Note that the refactoring of the code in  module2e to support multi-threaded reboots required removing the reboot function from the process_ghost ghost handler
-and decoupling the reboot code from the bucketization/ghost handler code.
-This is because the bucketization and ghost handler uses serialized processing and
-mixing in multi-threading just for reboot would cause the code to get too messy.
-Once the reboot is decoupled from the process handlers and bucketization the
-code becomes much cleaner, faster and the reboot process can be used by any other process handler as required (not just for ghosts).

 ## UPDATES part 46: Phase 3h: Parts 4b, and 5: Requeing and resurrecting ghost threads (multi-threaded reboot) and reboot_context tagging